 The support continued into the evening with a rally outside of the jail.
 Rally goers were able to shout messages of support to the Super 6 over a megaphone.
 Liz Satiacum, Quileute, and her son led a prayer song.
 About 20 people were in attendance and spirits were high.

-The 6 people that were locked down were affiliated with local environmental groups.
+The 6 people that locked down were affiliated with local environmental groups.
 Representatives of Tacoma Direct Action, the Puyallup Tribe of Indians, Climate First Responders and Redline Tacoma were on hand to document today’s events.